-What is a Commission Agreement?
+How to Make a Convincing Commission Agreement?

-A commission agreement is a type of employment agreement that indicates an employer and employee's consensus for work paid on a commission-based salary.
+A commission agreement is a type of employee agreement that indicates an employer and employee's consensus for work paid on a commission-based salary.
 This agreement is made so employees know what to expect in the course of their employment.

 1. Be Detailed